ssfsx17/sky-islands/core.md

 Every 5 Healthy Animals provide 1 Food point during this phase.

-Sick Animals and Sick People above the Food System number are killed.
+Sick Animals and Sick People above the Food System rating are killed.

 Healthy Animals and Healthy People above the Food System number are turned Sick.